yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ## Configuration

 Let's proceed with the configuration.
 The very first thing we'll do is make sure that Suricata is running on our desired interface.
-We'll need to edit the following file :
+We'll need to edit the following file:

 ```
 sudo nano /etc/suricata/suricata.yaml
 ```

-Find the following lines and update them accordingly :
+Find the following lines and update them according to your setup.

 ![](/assets/imgs/havoc-c2/Pasted image 20240908185011.png)

 ## Adding Our First Rule

 Alrighty, we're half way there.
-Let's now create our first test rule that would be responsible for detecting the default `User-Agent` the Havoc C2 uses in its http traffic.
+Let's now create our first test rule that would be responsible for detecting the default `User-Agent` the Havoc C2 uses in its HTTP traffic.

-To do so, we will browse to `/etc/suricata/rules` and create a file called `detect-havoc-header.rules` :
+To do so, we will browse to `/etc/suricata/rules` and create a file called `detect-havoc-header.rules`:

 ```sql
 root@ori-virtual-machine:/etc/suricata/rules# cat detect-havoc-header.rules